ADDA-js/learn-js/week2-datatypes_functions/notes_w2.md

 ```

 ## while loops
+- show slides with syntax and annotations
+- build simple countdown loop
-While loops will continue to happen as long a condition is true.
+- While loops will continue to happen as long a condition is true.
 ```javascript

 var payingAttention = true;
 while(payingAttention){
   payingAttention = confirm('are you paying attention?');